bazel-contrib/rules_nodejs/examples/angular/README.md

 This example is a monorepo, meant to show many different features and integrations that we expect are generally useful for enterprise use cases.

 - **Angular CLI**: you can use the `ng` command to run build, serve, test, and e2e
 - **Angular Libraries**: to maximize build incrementality, each Angular module is compiled as a separate step.
 This lets us re-use Angular libraries without having to publish them as npm packages.
-See `src/todos` for a typical `NgModule` compiled as a library for use in the application, using the `ts_library` rule in the `BUILD.bazel` file.
+See `src/todos` for a typical `NgModule` compiled as a library for use in the application, using the `ts_project` rule in the `BUILD.bazel` file.
-- **TypeScript Libraries**: see `src/lib` for a trivial example of a pure-TS library that's consumed in the application, using the `ts_library` rule in the `BUILD.bazel` file.
+- **TypeScript Libraries**: see `src/lib` for a trivial example of a pure-TS library that's consumed in the application, using the `ts_project` rule in the `BUILD.bazel` file.
 - **Sass**: we use Sass for all styling.
 Angular components import Sass files, and these are built by Bazel as independent processes calling the modern Sass compiler (written in Dart).
 - **Material design**: see `src/material` where we collect the material modules we use.
 - **Redux-style state management**: see `src/reducers` where we use the [NgRx Store](https://ngrx.io/guide/store).
 - **Lazy loading**: in production mode, the application is served in chunks.
 Run `ng serve --prod`
 - **Differential loading**: in production mode, we load a pair of `<script>` tags.
 Modern browsers will load code in the ES2015 syntax, which is smaller and requires fewer polyfills.
 Older browsers will load ES5 syntax.
 - **Docker**: see below where we package up the production app for deployment on Kubernetes.
-- **Server Side Rendering**: with the help of Angular Universal you can render your application on the server
 - **Progressive Web App**: support for service worker and the app can be installed on phones and desktops (also has 90+ Lighthouse score)

 This example is deployed at https://bazel.angular.io/example